VenceeM/simple-calendar/README.md

 # Simple Calendar
-This is just a simple calendar that you can use in your project and soon will be added new features for this simple calendar
+This is a simple calendar that you can use in your project.
+New features will be added soon.

 ## Dependency
 ````Kotlin